Peephole Optimization in Compiler Design

 Constant Folding

-Constant folding is a peephole optimization technique that involves evaluating constant expressions at compile-time instead of run-time.
+Constant folding is one of the peephole optimization techniques that involves evaluating constant expressions at compile-time instead of run-time.
 This optimization technique can significantly improve the performance of a program by reducing the number of computations performed at run-time.

 Here is an example of Constant folding: